Homla

-Homla is a river in the municipality of Malvik in Trøndelag county, Norway.
-The 10 km long river begins when it flows out of the lake Foldsjøen and it ends when it empties into the Trondheimsfjord at the village of Hommelvik.
+Homla is a river in Malvik Municipality in Trøndelag county, Norway.
+The 10 km long river begins when it flows out of the lake Foldsjøen and it ends when it empties into the Trondheimsfjorden at the village of Hommelvik.

 The Homla was first used by the timber industry to transport recently cut trees, but it is now just a small river with good fishing opportunities.
 Small-sized salmon and sea trout can be caught here.

 Around the year 2000, there were plans for constructing a large dam over the river's largest waterfall, "Storfossen".
 Due to local opposition, these plans were eventually aborted.